MrMafora/Snap_Lotto/replit.md

 This project is an AI-powered lottery intelligence platform for South African lotteries.
 Its primary purpose is to process and synchronize South African lottery results, enabling accurate data extraction and display.
 Key capabilities include AI-powered ticket scanning, comprehensive display of prize divisions, and robust database management of lottery results.
 The business vision is to be the leading platform for South African lottery intelligence, offering unparalleled accuracy and real-time data to users.

 ## User Preferences
-- **STRICT RULE: NO PLACEHOLDER DATA** - All data must be authentic and extracted from real sources
+- STRICT RULE: NO PLACEHOLDER DATA - All data must be authentic and extracted from real sources
 - Requires authentic data only - no mock or placeholder data ever
 - Single-image processing with Gemini 2.5 Pro for maximum accuracy
 - Complete lottery result display with all prize divisions and financial details
 - All lottery numbers must be extracted using Google Gemini API 2.5 Pro from official screenshots
-- **USER REQUIREMENT IMPLEMENTED**: Fixed automation workflow to always follow complete 4-step cycle
+- Fixed automation workflow to always follow complete 4-step cycle
-  - **STEP 1**: Delete any existing images from screenshots folder (complete cleanup)
+  - STEP 1: Delete any existing images from screenshots folder (complete cleanup)
-  - **STEP 2**: Capture 6 fresh screenshots from all SA lottery websites using Playwright + Chromium
+  - STEP 2: Capture 6 fresh screenshots from all SA lottery websites using Playwright + Chromium
-  - **STEP 3**: Extract lottery data with Google Gemini 2.5 Pro AI and update database
+  - STEP 3: Extract lottery data with Google Gemini 2.5 Pro AI and update database
-  - **STEP 4**: Verify frontend updates with database confirmation
+  - STEP 4: Verify frontend updates with database confirmation
-- **USER ISSUE RESOLVED**: Fixed PowerBall numbers appearing in separate row at bottom instead of inline with their respective main numbers
+- Fixed PowerBall numbers appearing in separate row at bottom instead of inline with their respective main numbers
-- **USER REQUEST FULFILLED**: Reduced ticket scanner lottery ball sizes from 58px to 40px to match Data Analytics preview card
+- Reduced ticket scanner lottery ball sizes from 58px to 40px to match Data Analytics preview card
-- **USER ISSUE RESOLVED**: Fixed missing click functionality on "Numbers Not Drawn Recently" (third row) in Data Analytics
+- Fixed missing click functionality on "Numbers Not Drawn Recently" (third row) in Data Analytics
-- **USER REQUEST FULFILLED**: Reduced hot/cold/absent number ball sizes from 58px to 40px for better space utilization
+- Reduced hot/cold/absent number ball sizes from 58px to 40px for better space utilization
-- **USER FEEDBACK ADDRESSED**: Restored compact match notation (5+PB, 4+B, etc.) instead of verbose descriptions
+- Restored compact match notation (5+PB, 4+B, etc.) instead of verbose descriptions
-- **USER ISSUE RESOLVED**: Successfully extracted and added missing Daily Lotto Draw 2325 from July 26, 2025
+- Successfully extracted and added missing Daily Lotto Draw 2325 from July 26, 2025
-- **USER REQUEST FULFILLED**: Implemented comprehensive SEO optimization for "lotto" keyword throughout webapp
+- Implemented comprehensive SEO optimization for "lotto" keyword throughout webapp
-- **USER ISSUE RESOLVED**: Fixed "View Full Analytics Dashboard" button appearing outside the Data Analytics Preview card
+- Fixed "View Full Analytics Dashboard" button appearing outside the Data Analytics Preview card
-- **USER REQUEST FULFILLED**: Removed height linking between cards to eliminate extra rows and optimize each card individually
+- Removed height linking between cards to eliminate extra rows and optimize each card individually
-- **USER REQUEST FULFILLED**: Optimized Data Analytics sections to ensure all information fits properly within each box
+- Optimized Data Analytics sections to ensure all information fits properly within each box
-- **USER REQUEST FULFILLED**: Removed horizontal scroll wheel from "Latest Lottery Results" card
+- Removed horizontal scroll wheel from "Latest Lottery Results" card
-- **USER REQUEST FULFILLED**: Reduced space between Draw, Date, and Numbers columns for more efficient layout
+- Reduced space between Draw, Date, and Numbers columns for more efficient layout
-- **USER PREFERENCE IMPLEMENTED**: Applied proper text contrast to lottery balls in "Latest Lottery Results" card
+- Applied proper text contrast to lottery balls in "Latest Lottery Results" card
-- **USER REQUEST FULFILLED**: Removed "BONUS NUMBERS" column from Daily Lottery results display
+- Removed "BONUS NUMBERS" column from Daily Lottery results display
-- **USER REQUEST FULFILLED**: Fixed lottery numbers to display in ascending order (small to large) followed by bonus numbers
+- Fixed lottery numbers to display in ascending order (small to large) followed by bonus numbers
-- **USER REQUEST FULFILLED**: Removed the entire HISTORICAL RESULTS card section from the results page as requested
+- Removed the entire HISTORICAL RESULTS card section from the results page as requested
-- **USER REQUEST FULFILLED**: Implemented comprehensive PWA (Progressive Web App) functionality for proper mobile shortcut display
+- Implemented comprehensive PWA (Progressive Web App) functionality for proper mobile shortcut display
   - Created complete web app manifest with South African lottery branding and shortcuts
   - Generated custom PWA icons in all required sizes (72x72 to 512x512)
   - Added service worker for offline functionality and caching